-Please describe which tenant-based units and/or project-based vouchers participate in the MTW activity.
+Please describe which tenant-based units and/or properties with project-based vouchers participate in the MTW activity.

 This MTW activity applies to the following housing choice voucher unit types: All tenant-based units and/or properties with project-based vouchers (PBVs) with the exception of PBVs in Permanent Supportive Housing (PSH).
 Households in PBVs in PSH require essential supportive services and have met specific eligibility criteria attached with the PBV.
-Details unmet approval criteria.
+Details approved 77 hardships in accordance with policies, 24 additional hardship have been requested and denied based on unmet approval criteria.